ONE MAN'S WAR

 Today Reg has again made a retirement, this time a somewhat more pleasant one as it is from the work-force.
 His memory, if sufficiently prompted, can still project the image of those torrid days at Crete during May 1941.
 But in 1979 there are few people associated with Reg, who would grasp the significance of a battle fought, so long ago, for a landing field called Malame.

-As we all know our colleague Reg Ford recently retired from Natmap.
+As we all know our colleague Reg Ford recently retired from Natmap on 26 October 1979.
 Before Reg left I sought his permission to 'publish' the above account of a part of his life that few of us would have known.
 We were all familiar with Reg's contribution to the mapping of our country, but the above story illustrates the stage on which he played a very different role for his country.

 Reg agreed to the release of this story on the condition that I should make readers aware that firstly, this article was originally written at my request for my own purpose, and secondly, to advise his friends that another former 'Natmapper' in Ted Caspers was also in Crete during the campaign in 1941.